-Type of fee or cost Amount How and when paid
+Type of Fee or Cost Amount How And When Paid

-Ongoing annual fees and costs1
+Ongoing annual fees and costs 1

 Administration fees and costs 0.19% 2 p.a. of your account balance up to \$500,000 (known as the account management fee) Deducted weekly from your account on a pro rata basis

-0.0% p.a. for the portion of your account balance above \$500,000.
+0.00% p.a for the portion of your account balance above \$500,000

-Investment fees and costs 3 0.015% - 0.464% 4 p.a. of your account balance depending on your investment option Deducted from your chosen investmen option's investment earnings before the option's unit price is declared
+Investment fees and costs 3 0.015% - 0.464% 4 p.a. of your account balance depending on your investment option Deducted from your chosen investment option's investment earnings before the option's unit price is declared

-For details of the fees and costs for each investment option, see the table on page 28
+For details of the fees and costs for each investment option, see the table on page 27

-Transaction costs Nil Not applicable
+Fransaction costs Nil Not applicable

 Member activity related fees and l costs

 Buy-sell spread Nil Not applicable

 Switching fee Nil Not applicable

-Other fees and costs 5 For details of insurance costs see pages 35 to 37.
-Deducted from your account (monthly and when you leave the Partner Section)
+Other fees and costs5 For details of insurance costs, see pages 33 to 35 Deducted from your account (monthly an when you leave the Partner Section)

-For definitions of the above fees, refer to the "Glossary" on page 38.
+For definitions of the above fees, refer to the "Glossary" on page 36.

 - 1 If your account balance for a product offered by ANZ Staff Super is less than \$6,000 at the end of our income year, certain fees and costs charged to you in relation to administration and investment are capped at 3% of the account balance.
 Any amount charged in excess of that cap must be refunded.
-ANZ Staff Super's income year ends on 31 December. - 2 A rebate of 0.03% p.a. of your account balance up to \$500,000 will be applied for 2024, meaning the net account management fee for 2024 will be 0.16% p.a. - 3 Investment fees and costs include amounts of 0.0% to 0.014% for performance fees.
+ANZ Staff Super's income year ends on 31 December. - 2 A rebate of 0.03% p.a. of your account balance up to \$500,000 will be applied for 2024, meaning the net account management fee for 2024 will be 0.16% p.a. - 3 Investment fees and costs include amounts of 0.00% to 0.014% for performance fees.
 The calculation basis for this amount is set out under "Additional explanation of fees and costs". - 4 Investment fees and costs are estimates.
 Actual costs vary from year to year.
-The investment fees and costs for 2023 were 0.015% 0.464% p.a. depending on the investment option.
+The investment fees and costs for 2023 were 0.015% to 0.464% p.a. depending on the investment option.
 The investment fees and costs are based on the investment fees and costs for the year ended 31 December 2023 except that amounts related to performance fees are based on the average performance fees for the 5 years ended 31 December 2023.
-(If an investment has not existed or did not provision for performance fees for the last 5 years performance fees are based on the average for the period since the option has existed and provided for performance fees.)
+(If an investment has not existed or did not provision for performance fees for the last 5 years - performance fees are based on the average for the period since the option has existed and provided for performance fees).
 The actual amount you will be charged in subsequent years will depend on the actual investment fees and costs incurred for the relevant period.
 The investment fees and costs are deducted from investment earnings before the unit price is declared.
 The amount is not negotiable. - 5 Additional fees may apply.
 For details, refer to the "Additional explanation of fees and costs" below.